nand0san/binpan_studio/docs/html/html/_sources/plotting.rst.txt

 This module can manage plots.

-Plots are from Plotly library: https://plotly.com/
+Plots made with Plotly library: https://plotly.com/

 Colors can be picked with the name of the color or the index number from this list: